What is Net Revenue Retention (NRR) in SaaS?

 Track product usage for each of your users.
 Then use that data to segment them based on their activity.

 Doing this helps you easily identify which segment is lapsing.
-The next step is to follow them up with suitable in-app support.
+The next step is to follow up with suitable in-app support.

 This last step is important since many people cancel their subscriptions when they perceive your product as difficult to use.